"Layered chocolate and Baileys cream paired with crumbled Oreo cookies. This delicious Baileys parfait is the perfect weekend retreat!"

 to do absolutely nothing have some fun this weekend doing all the things that don’t qualify as w-o-r-k, and I’m kicking things off in the best way I know how: with a Baileys parfait that’s swirled cookies and cream!

 And because… wait, do I really need to sell you on these?
+This is an Oreo whipped cream dessert we’re talking about!

 Just look at all those layers of cream and cookie crumbles.
 How could you not want to grab a spoon?